 In India, the Sherwani is primarily worn during traditional family functions such as weddings.
 Its origins can be traced back to Central Asia, to the times of the Turkish and Persian Nobles in the Delhi Sultanate and Mughal Empire, as their choice of dress code.

-Worn by Bangladeshi men, the Salwar Kameez is characterised by a unique pattern of finely woven, quilted or embroidered patchwork.
-The Salwar Kameez is donned as formal ceremonial wear.
+Worn by Bangladeshi men, the Sherwani is characterised by a unique pattern of finely woven, quilted or embroidered patchwork.
+The Sherwani is donned as formal ceremonial wear.

 Sampot Tep Apsara